Jmoney46/MushTard/README.md

 This installer sets up the MurkMod plugin environment and installs our enhanced Mush system.

 > [!WARNING]
-> **This will replace your current Mush installation** with the Nonagon-modified version.
+> **This will replace your current Mush installation** with the Nonagon-modified-Jmoney-modified version.
 > Back up any important data before continuing.

 ---